-- Monitor for conditions and attitudes that allow harassment to occur (Read this blog for more information on this area).
+- Watch for conditions and attitudes that allow harassment to occur (Read this blog for more information on this area).

 - Train HR and leaders to be able to identify subtle signs of bullying (Check out this post for tips on how to do this).

-While your methods for assessing psychological hazards will be different than assessing physical safety hazards, we recommend you link the processes in some way so that all hazards identified in the workplace are recorded, tracked and dealt with in one place.
-This will likely require integration between safety and human resources departments along with clearly identified roles and responsibilities for each group.
+While your methods for assessing psychological hazards will be different than assessing physical safety hazards, we recommend you link the processes in some way.
+Then, all hazards identified in the workplace are recorded, tracked, and dealt with in one place.
+This likely needs integration between safety and human resources departments, along with clearly identified roles and responsibilities for each group.

 Once you have programs and processes in place to identify psychological safety hazards you will need to put in place a mechanism to report any hazards identified as well as any incidents that occur.
 This is due to unique factors that differentiate psychological safety from physical safety such as, but not limited to:

-- Stigma associated with reporting mental health issues
+- The stigma associated with reporting mental health issues

 - Concerns with retaliation and retribution for reporting bullying or harassment – particularly if leaders are involved